osoisi/Basics-of-MI/Churn Predictions/readme.md

 # Churn Predictions
-This project uses machine learning models to predict customer churn.
+This project uses machine learning models to predict customer churn for an internet service company.

 ## Data Used
 The project uses the following: